filofossati/SentimentAnalysis-ClimateCrisis/README.md

 It is interesting to notice how the perception of this climate crisis has changed in the majority of the world population in the recent years.
 In fact, recent studies suggest that the younger generation has been developing a climate anxiety about their future.
 For instance, on September 2021, [Nature](https://www.nature.com/articles/d41586-021-02582-8) published a survey of 10,000 young people showing that "negative feelings about climate change can cause psycological distress".
 27% and 32 % of interviewees were respectively extremely worried and very worried about climate change.
 Only 5% were not worried.
 The most common words utilized in the same survey were said, afraid, anxious, angry, powerless, guilty, optimistic and indifferent.

-An American non-profit organization wanted to have  a better picture of the general sentiment that people have when talking about environmental-related topics.
-More specifically, they wanted to understand whether by talking about climate change in more broaden context such as sustainability, the overall sentiment could become more propositional and less catastrophic.
+I wanted to have  a better picture of the general sentiment that people have when talking about environmental-related topics.
+More specifically, I wanted to understand whether by talking about climate change in more broaden context such as sustainability, the overall sentiment could become more propositional and less catastrophic.
-Serving as a data scientist in this organization, I decided to apply a Sentiment Analysis - an area of natural language processing that classifies text as having either positive or negative emotion - over two different subreddits: sustainability and climatechange.
+For this analysis, I decided to apply a Sentiment Analysis - an area of natural language processing that classifies text as having either positive or negative emotion - over two different subreddits: sustainability and climatechange.
 Because the sustainability subreddit is more focus on the solution side of the environmental crisis, the hypothesis is that its overall sentiment score should be more positive than the one for climate change; and I am expecting that this difference should improve model's predictions.

 ### Data Dictionary